Skip to main content

 PhD fellow

-People with rheumatic disease may need rehabilitation one or multiple times during the course of the disease.
-Many of these receive such rehabilitation services in the specialist health service, with expected follow-up after discharge from institutions relevant to the individual patient.
-In public evaluations of the rehabilitation services, it has been pointed out that the quality of such courses is suboptimal, with too little patient involvement and services that are poorly coordinated.
+People with rheumatic diseases may need rehabilitation one or more times during the course of their illness.
+Many of these people receive such rehabilitation services in specialist health services, with expected follow-up after discharge from institutions relevant to the individual patient.
+Public evaluations of rehabilitation services have pointed out suboptimal quality of such courses, with insufficient patient involvement and services that are poorly coordinated and poorly coordinated.

-The BRIDGE project's objective was to improve continuity and quality in the rehabilitation process for each patient, across levels of the health service and other sectors involved such as NAV, work and education.
-We developed a rehabilitation program that was intended to act as a bridge between the specialist healthcare service and the primary healthcare service, to achieve a course that was coherent and coordinated.
+The BRIDGE project's goal was to improve continuity and quality in the rehabilitation process for each patient, across levels of the health service and other involved sectors such as NAV, employment and education.
+We developed a rehabilitation program that was intended to function as a bridge between specialist health services and primary health care, to achieve a course that was coherent and coordinated.
 The elements of the program were: Individual rehabilitation goals, written plans with measures to achieve the goals, including the patient's own efforts and follow-up from relevant institutions.
-Other elements were visual reports for feedback on progression along the way, and the use of motivational interviews to ensure a high degree of patient involvement from goal setting to follow-up over time.
+Other elements were visual reports for feedback on progression along the way, and the use of motivational interviewing to ensure a high degree of patient involvement from goal setting to follow-up over time.

 Read the results brochure in this PDF!